-The Half-Yearly Report is the responsibility of, and has been approved by, the directors.
-The directors are responsible for preparing the Half Yearly Report in accordance with the Disclosure and Transparency Rules of the United Kingdom's Financial Conduct Authority.
+The half-yearly financial report is the responsibility of, and has been approved by, the directors.
+The directors are responsible for preparing the half-yearly financial report in accordance with the Disclosure Guidance and Transparency Rules of the United Kingdom's Financial Conduct Authority.

-As disclosed in note 2, the Annual Financial Statements of the company are prepared in accordance with IFRSs as adopted by the European Union.
-The unaudited interim condensed financial statements have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting", as adopted by the European Union.
+As disclosed in note 2, the annual financial statements of the company are prepared in accordance with IFRSs as adopted by the European Union.
+The unaudited interim condensed financial statements included in this half-yearly financial report have been prepared in accordance with International Accounting Standard 34, "Interim Financial Reporting", as adopted by the European Union.